headingnorther/headingnorther.github.io/_posts/2020-07-29-tear-gas-transcript.markdown

 ### Page Two:

-*[on the right side of the page three boxes show the same masked person using heat proof gloves, a traffic cone, and a water bottle to neutralize a canister of tear gas.
+*[ID: on the right side of the page three boxes show the same masked person using heat proof gloves, a traffic cone, and a water bottle to neutralize a canister of tear gas.
 The top of pages two and three read “TEAR (CS) GAS”]*